 8224 104 Street NW, Edmonton

 A little while ago, I had brunch at The Next Act for the first time.
-I’ve been here a number of times for dinners, you can check out my dinner review here, and it never really disappoints, so it’s sad for me to say that my brunch experience here was less than that.
+I’ve been here a number of times for dinners, you can check out my dinner review here, and it never really disappoints, so it’s sad for me to say that my brunch experience was less than that.

 I went with my brother and my sister on the weekend, and I’ve had brunch at MEAT a number of times and enjoyed it, so I thought I’d give The Next Act a try since they share the same owner.
 We ordered the Huevos Rancheros, Eggs benedict, Perogie dinner, and the class act.

 The presentation on my Eggs benedict was a bit disappointing, and this was the theme of the brunch in its entirety.
 The best part of my meal was the hashbrowns, and it’s pretty hard to get hashbrowns wrong.
 There was just something wrong with the hollandaise.
 It was sour, and tasted as though it had gone bad.
 The English muffins were stale and hard, and overall, it was just a bad meal.
 I’ve read some good reviews about brunch here, but it was really just awful, and I am usually on the optimistic side of things.
+Recently, I’ve also read some pretty poor brunch reviews, so it seems very variable.

 My sister got the Huevos Rancheros.
 This comes with 2 corn tortillas, refried beans, sunnyside-up eggs, feta cheese, housemade salsa and guacamole, with hashbrowns.
 Again, the best part of her meal was the hashbrowns.
 They must have been having an off day in the kitchen.
 Everything was sour and did not taste right.
 Both me and my sister love food, and tend to eat things anyway despite not really enjoying it but we could not put this back.
 It was not right, and probably one of the worst meals we’ve had in a long time.
 It scarred both me and my sister from coming back here for brunch.